Âé¶¹´«Ã½

 Peer-Leader Training

-All ASLA peer leaders take part in a comprehensive initial orientation, and engage in ongoing professional development and regular interactive staff meetings throughout their peer-leader experience.
+two students sitting at table, talking and looking at computer screenAll ASLA peer leaders take part in a comprehensive initial orientation, and engage in ongoing professional development and regular interactive staff meetings throughout their peer-leader experience.

-Peer leaders in the Peer-Guided Study Groups, Mentored Study Program, and Drop-In Tutoring programs take the SESP 291 course as part of their training.
+Peer leaders in the Peer-Guided Study Groups, Mentored Study Program, and Drop-In Tutoring programs take the SESP 291 course as a core part of their training.
 This two-quarter, 0.5-credit-per-quarter course is designed to help peer leaders

-- gain practical group facilitation skills, and leverage the talents, perspectives, and experience they already have in order to become an excellent facilitator;
+• gain practical group facilitation skills, and leverage the talents, perspectives, and experience they already have in order to become an excellent facilitator;

-- gain knowledge of the dynamics of small groups, and bring this knowledge into their leadership;
+• gain knowledge of the dynamics of small groups, and bring this knowledge into their leadership;

-- become familiar with learning research and theory, and bring this knowledge into their leadership;
+• become familiar with learning research and theory, and bring this knowledge into their leadership;

-- gain knowledge and confidence around creating welcoming learning environments for their students; and
+• gain knowledge and confidence around creating welcoming learning environments for their students; and

-- reflect on their academic leadership practice and develop self-evaluation skills.
+• reflect on their academic leadership practice and develop self-evaluation skills.

-The course integrates three essential components of learning — academic knowledge, “on-the-job” training, and engagement with a learning community — to create a unique learning experience at Â鶹´«Ã½.
+two students talking and working together at tutoring table, with third student at the sideThe course integrates three essential components of learning — academic knowledge, “on-the-job” training, and engagement with a learning community — to create a unique learning experience at Âé¶¹´«Ã½.

 Students who exceed 5.5 credits because of enrollment in SESP 291 do not incur an additional tuition charge.